 The policies in this plan are built on a vision created by the community.
 It is a vision that sees the waterfront as a place where both Ladysmith and Stz'uminus communities come together as one.
-As of January 2018, an estimated 1700+ distinct participant interactions took place and included the following activities:
+As of August 2017, an estimated 1500+ distinct participant interactions took place and included the following activities:

-- Ongoing discussion with Mayor Stone and Chief Elliott, and members of both Councils; - Mapping and discussion with diverse groups in Ladysmith, including with the Secondary School Leadership Class, Seniors Centre, Ladysmith Family and Friends, and passersby in community facilities and businesses; - Discussions with Town and Stz'uminus administration staff; - Two workshops with property owners and tenants, and one workshop with the Town's
+- Ongoing discussion with Mayor Stone and Chief Elliott, and members of both Councils; - Mapping and discussion with diverse groups in Ladysmith, including with the Secondary School Leadership Class, Seniors Centre, Ladysmith Family and Friends, and passersby in community facilities and businesses; - Discussions with Town and Stz'uminus administration staff;

-- advisory committee and commission; - A Speakers Night including Elder Ray Harris and visiting experts on waterfront development and indigenous design; - Stakeholder meetings with the Coast Salish Development Corporation, Ladysmith Fisherman's Wharf Association, Sealegs Kayaking, and a number of service clubs; - Two online surveys, with input from people representing all age categories and including residents, business owners, employees, and students, as well as a handful of visitors; - A 2-day design charrette, involving approximately 25 participants from both Ladysmith and Stz'uminus communities; and - Three public open houses that enabled residents to review the ideas that emerged from the charrette, the draft concept plan, and the final draft plan.
+- Two workshops with property owners and tenants, one of which included the Town's advisory committees and commissions; - A Speakers Night including Elder Ray Harris and visiting experts on waterfront development and indigenous design; - Stakeholder meetings with the Coast Salish Development Corporation, Ladysmith Fisherman's Wharf Association, Sealegs Kayaking, and a number of service clubs; - Two online surveys, with input from people representing all age categories and including residents, business owners, employees, and students, as well as a handful of visitors; - A 2-day design charrette, involving approximately 25 participants from both Ladysmith and Stz'uminus communities; and - Two public open houses that enabled residents to review the ideas that emerged from the charrette, and the draft concept plan.